-In other cases, deserters interviewed by KHRG have described feeling they had to join the DKBA because if they did not their family would be forced to pay unmanageably large fines or see their land seized.
+In other cases, deserters interviewed by KHRG have described feeling they had to join the DKBA because if they did not their families would be forced to pay unmanageably large fines or see their land seized.
 This is the circumstance described in October 2009 by Saw C, age 17.
 His full interview is included as Appendix 4.
 Some villagers have also described kidnapping and seizures by DKBA soldiers, who have taken recruits by force.
+This is the circumstance described by Saw K---, age 17.
+His full interview is included as Appendix 2.